I'm Starting to Worry About This Black Box of Doom

-Overview
+Plot

-Abbott Coburn, a rideshare driver in Los Angeles, supplements his income by streaming on Twitch.
-His routine changes when he is hired by a young woman named Ether to undertake an unusually long trip from Los Angeles to Washington, D.C., a distance of nearly 3000 mi.
-Ether offers him a large cash payment for the journey and requires that a sealed black box she is transporting be delivered safely to Washington.
+Abbott Coburn is a rideshare driver in Los Angeles who also streams on Twitch.
+He is hired by a young woman named Ether to drive from Los Angeles to Washington, D.C., a journey of nearly 3000 mi.
+Ether offers him a large cash payment and insists that a sealed black box be delivered safely to Washington.

-The box, which is marked with a symbol resembling a radiation warning, attracts attention during the trip.
-A gas station customer notices it, and speculation soon spreads online, with some suggesting it may contain a dirty bomb.
-The rumors are amplified on Reddit, Twitch, and other platforms, leading to a wider media panic.
+The box bears a marking resembling a radiation warning.
+After a gas station customer notices it, online speculation begins to spread, including claims that it may contain a dirty bomb.
+The rumours circulate on Reddit, Twitch, and other platforms, causing wider public alarm.